-These are multi event groups for school years 6 and 7, although occasionally school year 8 children will be allowed to join.
+These are multi event groups for school years 6 to 9.

-u13 athletes have the option to choose from two multi-event groups; the u13 Academy and the Development Group.
+England Athletics encourage junior athletes to maintain a multi event approach.
+There are two multi-event groups; the u13s Academy and the Junior Athletics Group for u13s and u15s.
 Further details are given below.

 The u13 academy is part of WADAC’s long term track and field strategy to encourage young athletes to stay in the sport to have fun and be the best athletes that they can be.